Arnavvats287/NLP-ML-Customer-ticket-pipeline/README.md

 ## CONCLUSION

-This project provides great insights on customer support tickets analysis by combining rule-based NLP extraction with robust machine learning classification.
+This project provides great insights on customer support tickets analysis by combining `rule-based NLP extraction with robust machine learning classification`.
 The interactive Gradio app demonstrates the final working of the model.

 ---